aliyun/terraform-provider-alicloud/website/docs/r/cs_edge_kubernetes.html.markdown

 * `deletion_protection` - (Optional, Available in 1.103.2+)  Whether to enable cluster deletion protection.
 * `force_update` - (Optional, ForceNew, Available in 1.113.0+) Default false, when you want to change `vpc_id`, you have to set this field to true, then the cluster will be recreated.
 * `tags` - (Optional, Available in 1.120.0+) Default nil, A map of tags assigned to the kubernetes cluster and work node.
+* `retain_resources` - (Optional, Available in 1.141.0+) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
+Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
+If you need to retain resources, please configure with `retain_resources`.
+There are several aspects to pay attention to when using `retain_resources` to retain resources.
+After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.

 ### Network params